BalorPrice/Bubble-Ghost-music/README.md

 Copied by ear from the original Gameboy version by FCI / ERE Informatique, originally composed by Hitoshi Sakimoto ("Ymoh.
 S").

 Written in Z80 assembler for the Sam Coupé computer.
-Includes tweaked Protracker compiled music player and sound effects processor expanded from Tetris/Flappy Bird.
-Also included, demo program I used to show Rob Evans my progress.
+Includes tweaked Protracker compiled music player and sound effects processor expanded from previous projects.
+Also included, demo program I used to show my progress.

 CREDITS